 Our partnership agreement provides that at any time our general partner and its affiliates own more than 97% of the limited partner interests of any class, our general partner will have the right, which it may assign in whole or in part to any of its affiliates or to us, to acquire all, but not less than all, of the limited partner interests of the class held by unaffiliated persons, as of a record date to be selected by our general partner, on at least 10, but not more than 60, days' notice; provided, however, our general partner and its affiliates (including Diamondback) reduce their ownership to below 75% of the outstanding units, the ownership threshold to exercise the call right will be permanently reduced to 80%.
-The ownership threshold to exercise the call right has been permanently reduced to 80%.
+The ownership of our general partner and its affiliates (including Diamondback) is currently less than 75% of the outstanding units.
+Accordingly, the ownership threshold to exercise the call right has been permanently reduced to 80%.
 The common units and Class B Units are considered limited partner interests of a single class for these provisions.
 The purchase price in the event of this purchase is the greater of: